-The pro forma information is based on the historical statements of the acquired businesses giving effect to the transactions under the purchase method of accounting and the assumptions and adjustments described in the accompanying notes to the Pro Forma Condensed Consolidated Statement of Operations.
+We acquired ClinForce on March 16, 2001.
+The pro forma condensed consolidated statement of operations for the year ended December 31, 2001 gives effect to the acquisition of ClinForce as if the transaction had occurred on January 1, 2001.
+The pro forma information is based on the historical statements of the acquired business giving effect to the transaction under the purchase method of accounting and the assumptions and adjustments described in the accompanying notes to the Pro Forma Condensed Consolidated Statement of Operations.